Pickra/to-do/README.md

 1. pressing the `make a new note` button removes the .hidden from .form
 	- so now the 2 .form-groups in .main are visible

-2. SAVE BUTTON FUNCTION -  pressing the `save` button in .main is putting the value from `#title` into a property key called `title`, inside the Model/Parse Object `newNote`
+2. saveButton() -  pressing the `save` button in .main is putting the value from `#title` into a property key called `title`, inside the Model/Parse Object `newNote`

 		it's like making an {}
 		var whatever = {}

-	- the .form gets hidden
+	- the .form gets hidden in .main
-	- saves the new objs on Parse by putting them in an array/collection
+	- saves the newNote (obj) locally by putting it into notesArray (array/collection)
+	- then runs fetchAndOrDisplay()

+3. fetchAndOrDisplay()
+	- if there's nothin in the notesArray, then it fetches the models from Parse, forEachs over the array and calls the putInSideBar()
-	- then forEachs over the array and calls the putInSideBar()
+	- if there is stuff in the notesArray, then it clears out .notes, forEachs over the array and calls the putInSideBar()
-	- and the end result it fetch() from parse to the app

-3. putInSideBar()
+4. putInSideBar() -